-Step 11 (if you will provision Office 365 from a local AD): Provision the local AD
+Step 11 (if you provision Office 365 from local AD): Provision local AD

-Conditional Step: This step and the next apply only if you intend to provision Office 365 from a local If Conditional Step: This step and the non-tappy only a year and the proprietary AD.
+Conditional Step: This step and the next apply only if you intend to provision Office 365 from a local proprietary AD.
 If you are provisioning Office 365 by Migrator for Notes to Exchange or some other method, the provisioning must occur in the Batch migration process later in this chapter.
-For now, skip ahead to step 13.
+For now, skip to step 13.

-In this step we provision only the local AD.
-The local AD is provisioned the same way whether your ultimate destination is a local proprietary Exchange, or Office 365 (to be provisioned from the local AD).
-The typical and most direct method begins with an Migrator for Notes to Exchange directory export (step 8 above), followed by a bidirectional directory update by CMN's Directory Connector, as noted in the substeps below.
-The illustration shows the export of Domino directory data into Migrator for Notes to Exchange's SQL server database, which precedes the CMN directory update.
+In this step you provision only local Active Directory.
+The local AD is provisioned the same way whether your ultimate destination is a local proprietary Exchange or Office 365 (to be provisioned from the local AD).
+The typical and most direct method begins with an MNE directory export (step 8), followed by a bidirectional directory update by the CMN Directory Connector, as noted in the steps that follow.
+An illustration that follows shows the export of Domino directory data into the MNE SQL server database, which precedes the CMN directory update.

-This step is necessary even if you have an existing AD that is already provisioned with user objects, since the AD object records must be synchronized with the latest Notes source object records before migration begins.
-This step to provision the local AD also includes object merging (if necessary) by Migrator for Notes to Exchange's Provisioning Wizard, to merge any existing AD objects with the corresponding contacts created by the directory update.
-The Provisioning Wizard thus eliminates the contact duplicates, leaving a single mail-enabled AD object corresponding to each Notes user you intend to migrate.
+This step is necessary even if you have an existing AD already provisioned with user objects since the AD object records must be synchronized with the latest Notes source object records before migration begins.
+The step to provision the local AD also includes object merging (if necessary) by the MNE Provisioning Wizard to merge existing AD objects with the corresponding contacts created by the directory update.
+The Provisioning Wizard eliminates contact duplicates, leaving a single mail-enabled AD object corresponding to each Notes user you intend to migrate.